Aryansh-S/USACO/algo_by_div/README.md

 Please create an issue including your request.
 I'll get to it as soon as possible.
 Or, if you're willing to write the code yourself, please submit a pull request.

+> What versions of C++ are compatible with these implementations?

+I guarantee compatibility with C++17 and above across all implementations, though some might also work with C++14 or C++11.

 > If you say you've finished a division, how come its file is still being updated?

 Having finished a division just means I'm done with all the necessary implementations.
 I might update comments or reorder stuff, but the implementations will remain the same.